stacks

 Edmund Newton Ansin 1.2 billion Miami Beach, FL broadcasting

-Keith Rupert Murdoch 7.7 billion New York, NY media conglomerate
+Keith Rupert Murdoch 7.7 billion New York, NY media amalgamation

-Sumner M Redstone 7.5 billion Beverly Hills, CA media conglomerate
+Sumner M Redstone * 7.5 billion Beverly Hills, CA media amalgamation

-Roy Edward Disney 1.2 billion Los Angeles, CA media conglomerate
+Roy Edward Disney 1.2 billion Los Angeles, CA media amalgamation

 Haim Saban 2.8 billion Beverly Hills, CA television